micromechanics/indentationGUI/README.md

 # Install
-highly recommend: install in a new environment (python >= 3.8) created by Anaconda (https://www.anaconda.com/)
+highly recommend: installing in a new environment (python >= 3.8) created by Anaconda (https://www.anaconda.com/)

 In the terminal, keyboard type the following command and press Enter
 ``` bash